dokku/dokku/docs/getting-started/installation/index.md

     - [Debian 10+ x64](https://www.debian.org/distrib/)
 - A server with one of the following architectures
     - AMD64 (alternatively known as `x86_64`), commonly used for Intel cloud servers
-    - ARMV7 (alternatively known as `armhf`), commonly used for Raspberry PI
     - ARMV8 (alternatively known as `arm64`), commonly used for Raspberry PI and AWS Graviton

 To avoid memory pressure during builds or runtime of your applications, we suggest the following: